 “The purpose of this event is to raise awareness of the thousands of homeless pets,” he adds.
 “By bringing together potential adopters many of these pets will find new homes.

 Other attractions include Canada’s greatest disc dog team, Angela Ewtushik and her dog Rally, winners of the 2009 World Skyhoundz pairs free-style event; and a 2400 square foot pet play area, but the 55-minute session must be booked in advance (see the web site for “dog meet up and play group”).
 There is also “speed dating,” at which your dogs can sniff out a good match, and a Guinness Book attempt for Canada’s largest simultaneous mass “stay” with some 200 dogs.

-Helping Homeless Pets (HHP) was founded in 2006 as a non-profit charitable company to support pet rescue groups across Canada.Lebron XIII Low EP
+Helping Homeless Pets (HHP) was founded in 2006 as a non-profit charitable company to support pet rescue groups across Canada.Air Force 1 Sage Low

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.